BACK TO DIRECTIVES

 Identity Does Not Determine Priority

-Priority collapses when identity is allowed to reorder work.
-Seniority, reputation, urgency claims, or personal confidence often distort queues and starve critical tasks.
+Priority collapses when identity reorders work.
+Seniority, reputation, or personal confidence often distort queues and starve critical tasks.

 This directive requires priority to be system-defined and identity-blind.